autoas/as/README.md

 # AS - Automotive Software

-This project is not open source, all of the BSWs are developed by me alone according to AUTOSAR 4.4.
+This project is only free to be used for evaluation and study purpose, all of the BSWs are developed by me alone according to AUTOSAR 4.4.

 ## AUTOSAR and its toolchain